alvazir/habasi/KNOWN_ISSUES.md

   Solved by creating keep_only_last_info_ids mechanic.
 It performs following steps:
   \- takes INFO IDs(and DIAL) from `advanced.settings.keep_only_last_info_ids`
   \- on each incoming INFO if there is already the one with the same ID and DIAL the older gets excluded from the result

+2. Very rare SSCR records with empty ID may misbehave in Morrowind.exe
+  **Status**: mostly solved
+  **Description**: It's very rare case.
+It may cause problems only when using plugins made with OpenMW-CS(containing SSCR) in Morrowind.exe.
+  OpenMW and Morrowind.exe process SSCR records differently.
+OpenMW doesn't even look at ID, only noticing Script mentioned.
+OpenMW-CS may create SSCR with empty IDs.
+That means that multiple plugins with empty id SSCRs would have their SSCRs overwritten.
+  Solved by assigning IDs to SSCRs with empty IDs.
+New ID is a CRC64 of Script name, so it should also be the same for the same Script name.
+Check log for new IDs or run with -vv.